50s General Knowledge 50 Trivia for Seniors Fun English Quiz

 Project SUNSHINE

-22. In 1957, “Peyton Place” film based on the novel by Grace Metalious, directed by Mark Robson and starring whom was released?
+22. In 1957, “Peyton Place” a film based on the novel by Grace Metalious, directed by Mark Robson and starring whom was released?

 Lana Turner and Hope Lange